Ranxin2023/PytorchDemo/README.md

     -  It is designed for:
         - Multi-class classification tasks
         - It combines LogSoftmax + Negative Log-Likelihood Loss (NLLLoss) in one

+### 8. FashionMNIST
+#### What is FashionMNIST?
+- FashionMNIST is a dataset of **grayscale clothing images**, designed to be a drop-in replacement for the original MNIST digit dataset.
+-
 ## Coding Explanation
 ### 1. Neural Network
 Full Code: